chharvey/counterpoint/docs/spec/language-lexicon.md

-# Lexical Structure
+# Solid Language: Lexicon
-This chapter defines the lexical structure of the Solid programming language.
+This chapter defines the lexical composition of the Solid programming language.